Hajarikhil Wildlife Sanctuary

-Hazarikhil Wildlife Sanctuary is a Wildlife sanctuary at the Ramgarh- Sitakunda forests, 45 km north of the Chittagong port in south-East of Bangladesh.
+Hajarikhil Wildlife Sanctuary (হাজারিখিল বন্যপ্রাণী অভয়ারণ্য) is a Wildlife sanctuary at the Ramgarh- Sitakunda forests, 45 km north of the Chittagong port in south-East of Bangladesh.
 The IUCN protected area category is II.

 Description

 The terrain is irregular with many ridges protruding into spurs running irregularly.
 The conditions are moist tropical and mean annual rainfall is 3000 mm.
 The climatic conditions are typically sub-tropical with a dry spell from November to May.
 The sanctuary receives heavy rainfall in June–September.
 The soil is loam, clay loam or sandy loam at different places.
 The IUCN protected area category is IIC.

 History

 There are 925 families living inside the sanctuary mostly from the tribal ethnic groups.

 Biodiversity

 The sanctuary has a Tropical evergreen and semi-evergreen type of forest; the sanctuary is covered with dense shrubby vegetation with patches of dense forest and Bamboos.

 Flora

 The forest type is mainly tropical evergreen and semi evergreen.
 The predominant tree species include Dipterocarpus spp., Artocarpus chaplasha, Tetrameles nudiflora, Cedrela toona, Mesua ferrea, Eugenia spp., Ficus spp. and Albizzia procera.
 The undergrowth in the forest is mainly bamboo species and Eupatorium odorum.
 There are 478 species of plants identified in the sanctuary.
 They include 189 tree species, 119 shrubs, 26 climbers, 170 herbs and 2 epiphytes.
 Some of the rare species rediscovered are Aglaia edulis (Roxb.)
 Wall., Knema erratica (Hook.f. and Thom.)
 J. Sinclair and Artabotrys caudatus Wall ex Hook.f. and Thom.